 1. Lifting loneliness: Many men and women in prison frequently struggle with feeling alone, especially those in solitary confinement or those who don’t have regular visitors.
-We often hear from students who say your letters lift their spirits when they are feeling lonely.
-Many students hold on to their letters for years and return to them as a source of hope and comfort.
+We often hear from students who say letters lift their spirits when they are feeling lonely.
+Many students keep their letters for years and return to them as a source of hope and comfort.

 2. Giving guidance: Many Crossroads students have very limited understanding of the Bible and have a lot of tough questions.
 Your letters help guide students to finding answers.